siddhant-khisty/Linux-configs/README.md

-# arch-configs
+# Arch-Config files
-A repo to store all my configuration files of arch.
+A repo to store all of my Arch configuration files, so I can speed up my customization the next time I decide to do a fresh install of Arch